 Harriet is quite insipid, portrayed by the wonderful Samantha Morton (who would go on to become my favorite Jane Eyre).
 But in this I don’t think her approach suits the character.
 I see Harriet as more robust.
 Mr Elton is too repulsive.
 Frank Churchill is my ideal Lord Akeldama, and as a result I can’t see this actor as anything but very gay.

 Many of the characters are rather fussy.
 I think this is honest to Austen in that she’s showing how small town moneyed life can lead intelligence towards eccentricity and minutia.
-But it makes some of the group scenes tiresome.
+But it makes some of the group scenes tiresome to watch.